Evidlo/expsweep/README.md

-# expsweep - Experiment Sweeper
+# expsweep - Numerical Experiment Sweeper

-Easily run Monte Carlo experiments on a function by sweeping parameters and running multiple repetitions.
+Runs Monte Carlo experiments on a function with swept-parameters and collects results into a table.
-Results are returned in a Pandas dataframe that can easily be plotted.

 ## Features

-- automatically parallelizes experiment
+- automatically parallelizes experiment and displays a progress bar
 - results are returned as a Pandas table which can be easily plotted in seaborn

 ## Quickstart